-- Contracts should always be reviewed at the end of the first semester (mid-point of placement) prior to completing the student Performance Evaluation. - While the learning contract developed at the beginning of the placement is designed to cover learning assignments throughout the entire two semester placement, an addendum, or "focused learning agreement" may be developed to incorporate new areas.
+- Contracts should always be reviewed at the end of the first semester (mid-point of placement) prior to completing the student Performance Evaluation. - While the learning contract developed at the beginning of the placement is designed to cover learning assignments throughout the entire two semester placement, an addendum, may be developed to incorporate new areas.
 For example, this may involve adding additional site-specific tasks.
-(Note: An addendum may also be developed at any point as a response to issues or concerns related to student progress.
-See section on Focused Learning Agreements.)
 The faculty liaison should be notified of any major changes in the contract during the placement.